Lactiplantibacillus plantarum: Metabolism

 Lactiplantibacillus plantarum are homofermentative, aerotolerant Gram-positive bacteria that grow at 15 °C, but not at 45 °C, and produce both isomers of lactic acid (D and L).
 Many lactobacilli including L. plantarum are unusual in that they can respire oxygen and express cytochromes if heme and menaquinone are present in the growth medium.
 In the absence of heme and menaquinone, oxygen is consumed by NADH-peroxidase with hydrogen peroxide as intermediate and water as end product.
 The peroxide, it is presumed, acts as a weapon to exclude competing bacteria from the food source.
 In place of the protective enzyme superoxide dismutase present in almost all other oxygen-tolerant cells, this organism accumulates millimolar quantities of manganese polyphosphate.
 Manganese is also used by L. plantarum in a pseudo-catalase to lower reactive oxygen levels.
 Because the chemistry by which manganese complexes protect the cells from oxygen damage is subverted by iron, these cells contain virtually no iron atoms; in contrast, a cell of Escherichia coli of comparable volume contains over one-million iron atoms.
 Because of this, L. plantarum cannot be used to create active enzymes that require a heme complex, such as true catalases.

+L. plantarum can also reduce insoluble terminal electron acceptors, such as iron oxides or solid electrodes through extracellular electron transfer when riboflavin and quinone (such as 1 4-dihydroxy-2-naphthoic acid, DHNA) are present.
+L. plantarum uses extracellular electron transfer to increase the NAD+/NADH ratio, accelerate fermentation, generate more ATP through the substrate-level phosphorylation, and accumulate more biomass.

 Lactiplantibacillus plantarum, like many lactobacilli, can be cultured using MRS media.

 Genomes

 The genome sequencing of the lactic acid bacterium L. plantarum WCFS1 shows more molecular details.
-The chromosome contains 3,308,274 base pairs.
+The chromosome contains 3,308,274 base pairs (GenBank: AL935263.1).
 The GC content of L. plantarum is 44.45% with the average protein count 3063.
 According to the experiment from Wageningen Centre for Food Sciences, the rRNA number of L. plantarum WCFS1 is 15, and the number or tRNA is 70.